Siege of Carthage (Third Punic War): 149 BC

-The Roman army moved to Carthage and twice attempted to scale the city walls, from the sea and the landward sides, being repulsed both times, before settling down for a Siege of Carthage (Third Punic War).
+The Roman army moved to Carthage and twice attempted to scale the city walls, from the sea and the landward sides, being repulsed both times, before settling down for a siege.
 Hasdrubal moved up his army and harassed the Roman supply lines and foraging parties.
 The Romans built two very large battering rams and partially broke down a section of the wall.
 They stormed the breach but fell into disorder while clambering through and were thrown back by the waiting Carthaginians.
 The Romans would have been in difficulty except for the actions of Scipio Aemilianus, who was serving with the 4th Legion as a tribune – a middle-ranking military position.
 Rather than join the attack as ordered, Scipio held back and spaced his men along the partially demolished wall, and so was able to beat off the pursuing Carthaginians when the Romans in front of him fled back through the ranks of his unit.

 Censorinus's camp was badly situated and by early summer was so pestiferous that it was moved to a healthier location.
 This, however, was not as defensible, and the Carthaginians inflicted losses on the Roman fleet with fireships.
 Separately, a night attack was launched against Manilius's camp; a dangerous outcome for the Romans was again averted by Scipio's prompt action.
 The Romans made repetitions of these attacks more difficult by building additional field fortifications.

 148 BC

 The Romans elected two new consuls in 148 BC, but only one of them was sent to Africa: Calpurnius Piso; Lucius Mancinus commanded the navy as his subordinate.
-He pulled back the close siege of Carthage to a looser blockade and attempted to mop up the other Carthaginian-supporting cities in the area; he failed.
+He pulled back the close siege of Carthage to a looser blockade and attempted to mop up the other Carthaginian-supporting cities in the area but failed.
 Meanwhile, Hasdrubal, commander of the Carthaginian field army, overthrew the civilian leadership of Carthage and took command himself.
 A Numidian chief came over to the Carthaginians with 800 cavalry.
 Carthage allied with Andriscus, a pretender to the Macedonian throne, who invaded Roman Macedonia, defeated a Roman army, had himself crowned King Philip VI, and sparked the Fourth Macedonian War.